geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 So you can't move a floating point value to a floating point register.
 You need to use a general register.
 So I use that, and then I
-I mean, that...
+I mean, that..

 **Geohot** [00:20:04]
 That's not exactly what I'm saying.
-What I'm saying is that should be dealt with as a rewrite rule, not as...
+What I'm saying is that should be dealt with as a rewrite rule, not as..
 Like, why does that have to go in R15 specifically?

 **Tomsa** [00:20:18]
 That's just the designated temporary register.
 Because there's other instructions that need R15.
 For example, div.
-And there isn't...
-I don't think there's a way to...
+And there isn't..
+I don't think there's a way to..
 Do it in rewrites.
 DIV requires a temporary register.
 There's also float compares require a NaN check, which requires an additional register.